tylerhance/E-Commerce-Back-End/README.md

     - `npm i`
 - To hook up the MySQL database in the CLI run:
     - `mysql -u root -p`
+    - Then `source db/schema.sql`
+    - Type `quit` to return to the root directory.
 - Source the schema.sql and seed the files using:
     - `npm run seed`
 - To start the server in the command line run: